pwalch/homebrew-lonesnake/README.md

-# homebrew-standalone-venv
+# homebrew-lonesnake

-This is the repo for the Brew formula of the [standalone-venv](https://github.com/pwalch/standalone-venv) Python tool.
+This is the repo for the Brew formula of the [lonesnake](https://github.com/pwalch/lonesnake) Python tool.